offyerrocker/PD2-LasersPlus/README.md

 ------

 **IMPORTANT!**
-Your own gradient setting is stored in laser_player_weapon.lua:100 (at the moment.)
+Your own gradient setting is stored in nnl:37 (at the moment.)
 You must change the values in this one if it's the gradient you want your laser to display to yourself and others!

 **More advanced settings:**
-*These settings can be found in laser_player_weapon.lua.
+*These settings can be found in nnl.lua.
 You can change them by manually setting their values to "true" or "false."*
 *Disturb and edit these settings at your own risk!*

 Lasers.debugLogsEnabled: Enables writing of debug logs to your Lua log files, located in your mods/logs/ folder.
 If you don't have a logs folder, and you want PAYDAY 2 BLT to start writing logs, create a folder called "logs" in your mods folder. *Note that these are completely separate and different from PAYDAY 2's crashlogs.* False by default.